Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The amplitudes in the superstring theory are the super analog of the amplitudes in the bosonic string theory.
-Instead of all possible Riemann surfaces with punctures, we need to sum over all possible super-Riemann surfaces with Neveu-Schwarz (NS) and/or Ramond (R) punctures.
-More precisely, $g$-loop closed superstring amplitude of $n_R$ asymptotic closed superstring states from the R sector and $n_{NS}$ asymptotic closed superstring states from the NS sector is defined as the path integral over the embedding $X^{\mu}(z,\theta;\bar z,\bar\theta)$ of the superstring worldsheet, i.e. a super-Riemann surface with $n_R$ boundaries having R boundary conditions and $n_{NS}$ boundaries having NS boundary conditions, in spacetime and all metrics on such super-Riemann surfaces.
-Here $(z,\theta)$ is the complex coordinate on the super-Riemann surface.
+\paragraph{Superstring Amplitudes and Picture-Changing Operators:} Amplitudes in superstring theory are the super analogs of the amplitudes in the bosonic string theory.
+Instead of all possible Riemann surfaces with punctures, we need to sum over all possible super-Riemann surfaces with Neveu-Schwarz (NS) and/or Ramond (R) punctures \cite{BaranovSchwarz198510,Friedan1986a,RoslySchwarzVoronov1988a}.
+More precisely, $g$-loop closed superstring amplitudes of $n_{\text{R}}$ asymptotic closed superstring states from the R sector and $n_{\text{NS}}$ asymptotic closed superstring states from the NS sector is defined as the path integral over the embedding $X^{\mu}(z,\theta;\bar z,\bar\theta)$ of the superstring worldsheet.
+Such worldsheets are $\mscr{N}=1$ super-Riemann surface with $n_{\text{R}}$ boundaries having R boundary conditions and $n_{\text{NS}}$ boundaries having NS boundary conditions.
+Here $(z,\theta)$ is the super-holomorphic coordinate on the surface.
 Gauge redundancies of this path integral are the super-reparametrizations that do not move the punctures and the super-Weyl transformations.
-Like the bosonic string theory, we must gauge fix the path integral to get rid of these gauge redundancies.
-The gauge-fixing restricts the structures on the super-Riemann surface to certain classes.
-Each of these conjugacy classes defines the superconfromal structure or the super-complex structure on the super-Riemann surface.
+Like the bosonic-string theory, we must gauge fix the path integral to get rid of these gauge redundancies.
+The gauge-fixing restricts the path integral to the space of inequivalent superconformal or super-complex structures.
 Again using the index theorem, it can be shown that the number of parameters that describes each class is finite.
-The parameters that describe these classes involve both commuting and anti-commuting.
-Therefore, the gauge-fixed path integral reduces to an integration over the super-moduli space of super-Riemann surfaces \cite{Witten}.
+The parameters describing these classes involve both commuting and anti-commuting variables.
+Therefore, the gauge-fixed path integral reduces to integration over the super-moduli space of $\mscr{N}=1$ super-Riemann surfaces \cite{Witten2012a,Witten2012b,Witten2012c,Witten201306}.